Read, Comment and Enjoy!

 semantic space where meaning that was originally encoded (verbalized) in the source

-<span">stripped and recoded (re-verbalized) in the target language.
+language is <span">stripped and recoded (re-verbalized) in the target language.
 The cognitive

 processes of recoding (reverbalizing) in the target language do not necessarily draw on the